 The creation of a flagship food and drink innovation centre on the outskirts of Weston-Super-Mare has moved a significant step forwards.
 North Somerset Council has successfully bid for and secured £9.36m Local Growth Deal funding from the West of England Local Enterprise Partnership to create FoodWorksSW at the heart of the Junction 21 Enterprise Area.

-North Somerset Council has been working with key partners on an exciting and challenging project to develop FoodWorksSW, a Food and Drink Innovation Centre that will sit within the new Food Enterprise Zone at Junction 21 Enterprise Area, North Somerset.
+North Somerset Council is working with key partners on an exciting and challenging project to develop FoodWorksSW, a Food and Drink Innovation Centre that will sit within the new Food Enterprise Zone at Junction 21 Enterprise Area, North Somerset.

 - FoodWorksSW will be a dynamic food and drink innovation centre offering food-grade business units, product development facilities and a business engagement centre to help your business grow.